Frequently Asked Questions

 What are the most common problems insureds have after a loss with their insurance companies?

 Frustrating delays, numerous adjusters, incorrect information about coverage, and grossly inadequate repair estimates are most common.
-If your claim is not paid within 60-90 days from reporting of the loss, it's time to consider hiring an attorney.
+If your claim is not paid within 60-90 days from reporting of the loss, it's time to hire an attorney.

 What remedies are available under Texas law for an insurance case?

 The answer to this question varies with the facts of each case.
-Texas remedies may include: the value of withheld policy benefits; penalty interest (18% per annum); reasonable attorney's fees and costs; mental anguish damages; and punitive or exemplary damages.
+Texas remedies may include: the value of withheld policy benefits; penalty interest; reasonable attorney's fees and costs; mental anguish damages; and punitive or exemplary damages.

 How long do I have to file my insurance case?